-The 'Queer Eye' Cast Filmed In A Town Called "Yass" & You Get To See Their Adventure Soon — VIDEO
+The 'Queer Eye' Cast Visited A Town Called "Yass" & You Can Watch Their Adventure So Soon

 The second season of Queer Eye is nearly here, and here's some fun news to help hold you over.
 Since the Fab 5 is always down for an adventure, where better for the cast to visit than a place called "Yass?"
 On Tuesday, BuzzFeed first reported that the Queer Eye cast was filming in a tiny town called Yass in New South Wales, Australia.
 Making this detail even better, Netflix confirmed on Wednesday that the Queer Eye cast's visit to Yass was filmed for a mini-episode that will hit social channels on June 22.
 Say it with me: Can you believe?

 On Tuesday, Yass Tribune published a photo of the Netflix show's cast — which includes Bobby Berk, Tan France, Antoni Porowski, Karamo Brown, and Jonathan Van Ness — just outside of town on Wednesday morning, and Berk also posted a photo with Porowski walking down the street arm-in-arm on Twitter, writing, "Loving this shot of @antoni and I in Yass by @karleenminney," with a kissing face emoji.

 The Canberra Times previously reported that huge billboards reading, "Thanks for visiting Yass," featuring a promotional photo of the Fab 5 had been placed outside of the small town.
 Yass resident Julia Nicholls also told the publication that interviews for the show had taken place a local pub, the Club House, earlier this year, and that a media event hosted by Yass Valley Tourism and a "a production crew" is scheduled to take place on Wednesday night.